If you need urgent help, you can either call Samaritans on 116 123. They’re available to offer support 24/7 every single day of the year.

 For people under 25

-The Mix is the here to take on the embarrassing problems, weird questions, and please-don’t-make-me-say-it-out-loud thoughts that people under 25 have.
+The Mix is the here to take on the embarrassing problems, weird questions, and please-don’t-make-me-say-it-out-loud thoughts that we have.
 They offer a free & confidential helpline available 365 days a year via phone, email or webchat.
 They also have discussion boards and live chat.

 YoungMinds run a free, confidential parents helpline, which parents / carers can call if they are worried about how a child or young person is feeling or behaving.
 They also run a group called Parents Say, for parents whose children are accessing Child and Adolescent Mental Health Services.

-Contact is a collaboration on mental health charities and organisations that offer support for veterans.
+Contact is a collaboration of mental health charities and organisations, convened by The Royal Foundation.
+Each organisation offers mental health support for veterans.
 A wide range of support is available through these organisations for servicemen and women and their families.

-CALM offer an accredited confidential, anonymous and free support, information and signposting to men anywhere in the UK through our helpline.
-This helpline and a webchat service they offer is is open 7 days a week, 5pm to midnight.
-Callers can talk through any issue, they’ll listen and offer information and signposting.
-Calls won’t show up on your phone bill and are free from landlines, payphones and all mobiles.
+CALM offer accredited, confidential and free support to men anywhere in the UK through a helpline and a webchat service.
+They will talk through any issue with you and offer support, advice and signposting.
+Calls won’t show up on your phone bill and are free all phones.